ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 #### Applying the Colors

 The first requirement from our design team is that the pages should have a gradient background, going from from white to `--ion-color-secondary` for the light theme, or `--ion-background-color` to `--ion-color-secondary` for dark theme.
 We will do this via a class.
-Unless otherwise notied, all of the following styles will go in the `src/global.scss` file.
+Unless otherwise noted, all of the following styles will go in the `src/global.scss` file.

 ```css
 .main-content {